PapenfussLab/gridss/Readme.md

 (WORKER_THREADS=1), 16GB for multi-core desktop operation, and 31GB for heavily multi-threaded server operation.
 Note that due to Java's use of [Compressed Oops](http://docs.oracle.com/javase/7/docs/technotes/guides/vm/performance-enhancements-7.html#compressedOop), specifying a max heap size of between 32-48GB effectively reduces the memory available to GRIDSS so is strongly discouraged.

 When processing input files containing multiple (non-split) alignment locations for each read (multi-mapping alignment), GRIDSS must perform the additional steps of uniquely assigning reads to assemblies, and reads to variant calls.
 As this cannot be done in a streaming manner, GRIDSS caches this information in a large off-heap lookup table.
 This lookup uses a large amount of memory in addition to the 32GB heap.
 For human 50x WGS with up to 100 alignment locations per read (thus resulting in a 5TB input BAM file), approximately 300GB of memory is required for this lookup.
 This additional memory is only required if the aligner reports multiple alignment locations per read (e.g. mrFAST alignment, or the bowtie2 -k and -a options).
+Multi-mapping alignments should only be used when precision is unimportant.
+Our benchmarking indicates that running GRIDSS in multi-mapping mode increases sensitivity by around 25% but reduces precision by 75%.

 ## GRIDSS tools